 Fever and skin rashes can be present in many infectious diseases, and it is more common in children than adults.
 Despite the rashes, a toddler may appear well.
 These rashes can be due to immune reactions of the body towards the virus or other pathogen.
 A skin rash during fever can be more serious than a rash developing after fever.
+Sometimes bleeding spots may be confused with rashes.

 Read this post to learn about the various infectious diseases that cause skin rashes in toddlers after a fever.